vectara/vectara-answer/HOSTING.md

    ```
     - Execute `node command.js`

+> [!IMPORTANT]
-  #### Note: You can't create free-tier services with the Render API.
+> You can't create free-tier services with the Render API.
 Please check out the Render plans for more details.